DLR Portal

 Comets have diameters of a few kilometers and thus belong to the smaller bodies of the Solar System, which was formed 4.6 billion years ago.
 Some scientists assume that impacting comets brought the building blocks of life and the water to the early Earth.
 As comets remained nearly unaltered since their formation, they can reveal important facts about the conditions and processes during the genesis of the Solar System.

-Lander Philae with SESAME sensors (Artist's view: M. Kretschmer)
+Lander Philae with SESAME sensors

-zum Bild Lander Philae with SESAME sensors (Artist's view: M. Kretschmer)
+zum Bild Lander Philae with SESAME sensors

 The major part of a cometary nucleus is composed of water ice and interstellar dust.
 They were not melted by collisions and radioactive heat like planets and moons.
-During the larger part of their existence they were stored within the Oort cloud, which is about 50000 times farther from the Sun than Earth.
-Thus the cometary matter remained "frozen" at temperatures of some –170 °C due to the weak solar insolation.
+During the larger part of their existence they were stored within the Oort cloud, which is about 50000 times farther from the Sun than from Earth.
+Thus the cometary matter remained "frozen" at temperatures of some –170 °C due to the weak solar irradiation.

 Together with scientists from several European countries the DLR Institute of Planetary Research is planning the operation and improving the measuring methods during the years until landing.